MoistCode/scholar-power/README.md

 # Scholar Power
 A repository hosting the frontend code for the Scholar Power application.
+Deployed site can be found on: https://deft-torte-4578e5.netlify.app/.
 ## Getting Started

 ### Getting a copy of the code